wsx000/YOLOv4-LibTorch-CPU-deployment/README.md

 # YOLOv4-LibTorch
-This is a YOLOv4 post-processing code based on pure libtorch backend
+This is a YOLOv4 post-processing code based on libtorch API

 Environment：
 CMake 3.13.2